Exhibition of artworks, design objects and artistic handicrafts – Various artists

 With its condition and problems, Venice is emblematic of a delicate existence.
 Its being a “dreamy city” is actually in a very precarious situation.
 Its artistic and architectural beauties, the lagoon ecosystem and even the universal symbolic value of the city are seriously threatened by the pollution of its water and air.
 This is caused by the relentless commercialization and by the different phenomena generated by mass tourism.

 Street art was born in the USA between the 70s-80s as an expression of “subculture”.
 It was then exported and celebrated in the most prestigious galleries in the world.
 Now street art appears to the public with these artists whose personal languages intertwine with the city.
 For Endless with the release of a new brand called EAU DE LAGUNE.
+An interesting artistic expression which uses bright colours and street style ironically and offers a new conscious meaning to the contemporary icons.

-Liquid identity | Act one: the “wall” paintings
+Liquid identity | Act one:the “wall” paintings

 Thanks to the support of private owners and the architect who is currently responsible of the works, we managed to carry out four “wall paintings” in Cannaregio district.
 Respecting the ancient venetian buildings, the artists performed on wooden panels.
 Location: fondamenta dei Ormesini (on the corner of calle Turlona)